hical/HiCAL/README.md

 + Haotian Zhang, Gordon Cormack, Maura Grossman and Mark Smucker.
 [Evaluating Sentence-Level Relevance Feedback for High-Recall Information Retrieval](https://arxiv.org/abs/1803.08988)

-Our model was evaluated on the standard TREC dataset: TREC Core 2017 Track.

-Visit [hical.github.io](https://hical.github.io/) for usage and installation instruction.
-For component specific details, check the README in their respective directory.

 License
 --------